lazaralorena/mood_music_recommender/README.md

 For security issues, please:
 1. **DO NOT** create a public issue
-2. Email security concerns to [your-email]
+2. Email security concerns to [lazaracamila@gmail.com]
 3. Include detailed information about the vulnerability

 ## License